evelynting610/dotfiles/nvim/README.md

 **3. Choose for Neovim and Community Support**

 When there were several options for doing something I wanted, I also chose for community support.
 Two reasone (1) I want to install something that will be maintained against other dependency updates (2) I wanted quality and quick answers if I ran into problems.
 If Neovim itself maintained a plugin version, I chose that because it was the option closest to Neovim updates.
 I followed polls on Reddit for what people were using and what they were discussing.

+## Process

+I stole my base scaffolding for organization and plugins from maxh [here](https://github.com/maxh/dotfiles/tree/main/.config/nvim)

+For code styling, I used catppuccin because it was popular in the community and I could hack it to change all the colors to what I wanted.
+This isn't for everyone, but I wanted a pastel pink theme

+## Dependencies

+For my Telescope implementation: `brew install ripgrep`

+For "Native Lsp": Install any language servers you need.
+I had to install the lua language server (`brew install lua-language-server`).
+For linting, I installed a bunch through Mason, and also configured a `.luacheckrc` file at root to ignore globals such as vim and require.

+For Neotree: Install a NerdFont.
+The full list is [here](https://www.nerdfonts.com/font-downloads)